ropellad/LDD3-Notes/Chapter_1_Introduction_to_Device_Drivers.md

 Odd numbered kernels (2.7.x) are not stable.
 They are short lived development versions.
 Even numbered kernels (2.6.x) are stable and should be used for long-term development.
+This is no longer true!
+Linux 5.5 is stable, just like 5.4 and 5.3.
+Don't pay attention to the even/odd numbers anymore.